Rhodes monuments, historical and archaeological sites

 The building was constructed in 1874 and it is one of the first organized christian schools of Rhodes.
 It is a a continuation of the "Mutual Teaching School", founded by the metropolite of Rhodes, Paisios.
 The building was constructed on an older one, built in 1765, which occupied the large, communal piece of land, that extended up to the modern Venetokleion

-The Medieval Old Town of Rhodes, recognized as the oldest inhabited medieval city in Europe, captivates visitors with its historical grandeur.
+The Medieval or Old Town of Rhodes, recognized as the oldest inhabited medieval city in Europe, captivates visitors with its historical grandeur.
 As one approaches its formidable walls, the layout quickly becomes apparent: the town does not conform to a grid system.
 This intricate maze of streets adds to the charm and mystery of this ancient urban center, inviting exploration and discovery of its rich past.

 The building of the Post Office is located on the Liberty Square (Platia Eleftherias) of the modern city of Rhodes.
 It is an excellent specimen of the Rennaisance Eclecticism and the "Finta Pietra" technology.